 U.S. and Taipei Bar Associations Sign Friendship Agreement

-Representatives of the Angeles County Bar Association and the Taipei Bar Association form collaboration.
+Representatives of the Los Angeles County Bar Association and the Taipei Bar Association form collaboration.

 LOS ANGELES, CA, UNITED STATES, April 1, 2024 /EINPresswire.com/ -- A formal Friendship Agreement has been signed by Kristin Adrian, President of the Los Angeles County Bar Association (LACBA), and Xavier Chang (張志朋) President of Taipei Bar Association.